ozontech/file.d/plugin/output/clickhouse/README.md

 `addr` is string, `weight` is int defaults to 1.

 In that case addr will be added to the list <weight> times and for round robin strategy it will work as weighted round robin.
+In case if only host is provided, weight will be set to 1.

 <br>